IE-bank-team/ie-bank-infrastructure/modules/relay/namespace/wcf-relay/README.md

 ### Parameter: `namespaceName`

 The name of the parent Relay Namespace for the WCF Relay.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string